melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-file-storage.md

 What can you do with S3?
 Use cases include backing up of data, web app hosting, media hosting, and software delivery.
 Objects up to 5GB in size can be uploaded to S3 in a single put operation, for large objects up to 5TB the multipart upload API must be used.

-There are 6 Amazon S3 storage classes.
+There are 6 Amazon S3 **storage classes**.
 All share 11 9's of durability but vary slightly in other aspects of availability, zones, fees, and latency.
 The different storage classes generally align with 3 different types of file access patterns: frequent, infrequent and archival.

 - standard: durable, immediately available and frequently accessed
 - standard-IA: designed for when you don't need to access often